ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 | `a1_read_number()` | Read and check a number from the keyboard | Accepts and validates numeric input from the user.                           |
 | `print_big()`      | Print a large number on the screen        | Displays a number with large, stylized digits made up of smaller characters. |

-Note that this is all there is to the Apple-1 in terms of I/O, without hardware extensions: you can read and write characters to the screen, and read characters from the keyboard.
+Note that this is all there is to the Apple-1 in terms of I/O, without hardware extensions: you can write characters to the screen, and read characters from the keyboard.
 That's it.
-There are no graphic capabilities, no sound, no network, no storage, no timers: it's a very simple system!
+There are no graphics capabilities, no sound, no network, no storage, no timers: it's a very simple system!

 My `main.c` handles the linked list functions and the main loop.